tschortsch/gulp-bootlint/README.md

 * Type: `Function(file, lint, isError, isWarning, errorLocation){}`

 A function that will log out the lint errors to the console.
-Only use this if you want to customize how the lint errors are reported
+Only use this if you want to customize how the lint errors are reported.

 ### options.summaryReportFn

 * Type: `Function(errorCount, warningCount, file){}`

 A function that will log out the final lint error/warning summary to the console.
 Only use this if you want to customize how this is reported.
-If desired, this can be turned off entirely by setting `summaryReportFn: false`
+If desired, this can be turned off entirely by setting `summaryReportFn: false`.

 ### Example of options usage: